heetgala/Task_06_Deep_Fake/README.md

-IPL Dataset Deep Fake Video Project
+Lacrosse Dataset Deep Fake Video Project
 1. Objective

 The goal of this project was to take insights from an Lacrosse matches dataset and transform them into a short, AI-generated “deep fake” style interview video.
 I used Google Flow (Labs) to create cinematic interview clips where a news anchor asks questions and a Lacrosse coach provides data-driven answers.